mayurZope06/Task-Manager-with-Progress-Tracker/README.md

 - **IBM SkillsBuild**
 - **Edunet Foundation**
 - **AICTE**
-- All mentors who guided during this AI Internship
+- All mentors who guided during this Frontend Web Development Internship

 ---

 > 🙏 Thank you for visiting my project.
 Do ⭐ star the repo if you find it useful or inspiring!